ayufan-rock64/linux-build/u-boot-postprocess/README.md

 to merge it with the other parts required to be accepted by A64 boot0 so it actually can be booted.

-To do this, you need the BSP extracted to `build-pine64-image/lichee`, the ARM Trusted Firmware ready and compiled in `build-pine64-image/arm-trusted-firmware-pine64` and the Suxi pack tools compiled in
+To do this, you need some blobs from the BSP (provided in the `build-pine64-image/blobs` directory), the ARM Trusted Firmware ready and compiled in `build-pine64-image/arm-trusted-firmware-pine64` and the Suxi pack tools compiled in `build-pine64-image/sunxi-pack-tools`.
-`build-pine64-image/sunxi-pack-tools`.

 ```bash
 ./u-boot-postprocess.sh